LaudateCorpus1/SharpGrabber/README.md

 The following features are top priority:
 - Support for more media providers
 - Accelerate downloads in the desktop app (like a download manager)

-## Support
-If you want to support this project, the best thing is to star it :)

 ## Contribution
 To contribute to this project, I'd appreciate if you'd  help with adding support for